 I have no idea why I hate to sweep my kitchen so much, but there it is.
 I used to ignore this chore only doing it once a week but I soon found that a dirty kitchen floor made for a dirty house.
 And now that I have grandkids that love to walk around barefoot, a dirty floor is not so fun to walk on for them either!

 Lesson learned: sweep your kitchen daily so you only have to vacuum your carpets weekly and make it easier to keep a clean house.

 Step #4 Pick up trash and clutter before heading off to bed.

 I like to call this a room reset and it is a busy mom’s game-changer.
-When you start adding this to task to your evening routine you will be greeted with a neater home in the morning.
+When you start adding this to one task to your evening routine you will be greeted with a neater home in the morning.
 That alone is worth the 6 minutes it takes to complete this task.

 If you still have children living at home, more specifically clutter bug children, give a reminder to each before they head off to bed.
 Just simply announce for them to gather up their things from around the home.
 Then when you make your rounds you will have a much smaller mess to collect.